humdrum-tools/humdrum-documentation/guide/ch24/index.md

 the proper order.

 The first spine is easily generated using the <span class="tool">hint</span> command.
-Remember that the **-c** option means that all intervals an octave or greater will be represented by the within-octave equivalent.
+Remember that the <span class="option">c</span> option means that all intervals an octave or greater will be represented by the within-octave equivalent.

 ```bash